sarisman84/vite-react-todo/README.md

+# Todo App

+This is app is based off [CodingInFlow|Coding In Flow's](https://youtu.be/siTUv1L9ymM) video.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.